arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 ![read-replicas-image](/images/read-replicas.png)

 ### Other important stuff about RDS
+- RDS runs on virtual machines, and you CANT log in (SSH) into these operating systems.
+Thats why patching on RDS is Amazon's Responsibilty
+- RDS is not serverless (only Aurora IS)
 - When creating an instance, can choose between:
 > - General Purpose (SSD) storage: suitable for a broad range of database workloads.
 Provides baseline of 3 IOPS/GiB and ability to burst to 3,000 IOPS.
 > - Provisioned IOPS (SSD) storage: